scylladb/scylladb/docs/dev/topology-over-raft.md

 - `topology_request`   -  if set contains one of the supported node-specific topology requests
 - `tokens`             -  if set contains a list of tokens that belongs to the node
 - `replaced_id`        -  if the node replacing or replaced another node here will be the id of that node
+- `ignore_nodes`       -  if set contains a list of ids of nodes ignored during the remove or replace operation
 - `rebuild_option`     -  if the node is being rebuild contains datacenter name that is used as a rebuild source
 - `num_tokens`         -  the requested number of tokens when the node bootstraps